Sriparno08/Openpedia/README.md

 Ready to embark on your open source adventure?

-These repos offer a welcoming gateway for newcomers, presenting a curated selection of beginner-friendly issues to help you take your first steps into the world of open source.
+These repos offer a welcoming gateway for newcomers, presenting a curated selection of beginner-friendly issues to help you take your first steps into the world of open source:

-Here are some of those repos that will give you a head start in open source:

 - [MDN Web Docs](https://github.com/mdn/content)
 - [MindsDB](https://github.com/mindsdb/mindsdb)